Land Conservation Program

 Avoid outdoor lighting

 Several species of amphibians are nocturnal.
-Outdoor artificial lighting can make frogs more visible to predators and even affect their perception of day length.
+Outdoor artificial lighting can make frogs more visible to predators and may also interfere with their perception of day length.